 If the admission number is exceeded within any criterion, priority will be given to those children who live closest to the academy.
 Distances are measured from the home address to the address point of the Academy.
-In the case where the distances from home address to school address point are the same (for example, multiple applications for the same shared dwelling occurs i.e. flats), a randomiser will be used to decide the priority in which pupils are selected.
-The random allocation process will be subject to independent verification.
+It is measured on a straight line basis, using a geographical information system.